Ennis-Hill abuse tweets probed

 But Mr Clegg indicated that he believed the Welsh international should be allowed to resume his career, possibly with a foreign club.

-Football Association chairman Greg Dyke refused on Thursday to comment on Evans, insisting he was on BBC2's Newsnight to discuss Fifa's investigation into World Cup bidding.
+Football Association chairman Greg Dyke last night refused to comment on Evans, insisting he was on BBC2's Newsnight to discuss Fifa's investigation into World Cup bidding.

 Asked if Evans should be allowed to play for Sheffield United again, Mr Dyke replied: "I don't want to get into that tonight.
 I don't think that's what I am here for."